elitrichous/elitrichous.github.io/_posts/2022-03-01-talks-presentations.markdown

 ### 2015: Keynote, ILEAD USA, Springfield, Illinois
 <iframe width="560" height="315" src="https://www.youtube.com/embed/FryTDUDWBsg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### October 21, 2015, Nerd Nite Ann Arbor: "Back to the Future of Back to the Future"
+One of my favorite talks I've ever given, and almost not about libraries at all!
+On the day Marty McFly traveled forwards to in Back to the Future 2, I looked at the tech in the movie and counted up hits and misses.
+[Watch it on AADL.org!](https://aadl.org/node/324218)

 ### 2016: Antwerp, Belgium: Featured Speaker, Permeke Library 10th Anniversary Celebration, Part 1 of 8
 <iframe width="560" height="315" src="https://www.youtube.com/embed/0bMCIEMRKeA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>